parvanehyaghoubi/worldex/README.md

 MIT — feel free to use this as a reference or starting point for your own projects.

+## Contact
+For any inquiries, please contact:
+- parvaneh.yaghoubi77@gmail.com

 ## Links

 ### Parvaneh Yaghoubi